 Here’s a quick summary of the video for you:

-- Google your competitors and check out their Google My Business listing, reviews and of course their website.
+- Google your competitors and check out their Google Business Profile listing, reviews and of course their website.

 - Sign up for ALL of your competitors’ promotions and email lists.
 Some may have a rewards club or something similar – ANYTHING you’re able to sign up for with an email, do it.